The Inherent Discretion of the Court In Security of Payment Cases

-In a recent court decision in Victoria, the key importance of lodging payment schedules on time was reiterated.
-The Court also found that allegations of fact are taken to be admitted if a notice of appearance is not filed by a defendant, and the plaintiff seeks judgment by default.
+In a 2010 court decision in Victoria, the key importance of lodging payment schedules on time was reiterated.
+The Court also found that allegations of fact are taken to be admitted if a notice of appearance is not filed by a defendant, and the plaintiff seeks judgement by default.

 Another key finding of this decision was that the Court has an inherent discretion to allow a plaintiff to amend the sum for which default judgment has been entered, and this is bolstered by Rule 36.07 of the Rules.